ZimCanIT/virtual_networking_azure/README.md

 Aim: use terraform to deploy virtual netwokring in Azure.

 [AZ-104 lab source](https://github.com/MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/blob/master/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md)
-CLI driven workflow, used for a sole operator.
-State is stored locally.
+ for a local CLI driven workflow, designed for a sole operator; with terraform state is stored locally.

 ## Prerequisites